2008 European Union stimulus plan: Presentation of the plan

-The European Commission presented on 26 November a plan to cope with the current economic crisis in the 27 member countries of the Union.

-The plan combines short-term measures to stimulate demand and maintain jobs and longer-term measures to invest in strategical sectors, including research and innovation.
-The aim is to promote growth and ensure sustainable prosperity.
+The European Commission published a plan on 26 November 2008 responding to the current economic crisis in the 27 member countries of the Union.
+The plan combined short-term measures to stimulate demand and maintain jobs and longer-term measures to invest in strategic sectors, including research and innovation.
+The aim was to promote growth and ensure sustainable prosperity.

-The plan includes targeted and temporary measures amounting to 200 billion euros, or 1.5% of EU GDP, using both the national budgets of the national governments, the budget of the EU and that of the European Investment Bank.
-The plan is scheduled on a period of two years.
+The plan included targeted and temporary measures amounting to 200 billion euros, or 1.5% of EU GDP, using both the national budgets of the national governments, the budget of the EU and that of the European Investment Bank.
+The plan also built on the Small Business Act for Europe, published earlier in June 2008, which was concerned with supporting the small business sector within the European Union.

 Measures

-The plan includes a broad range of actions at the national level and at EU level to help households and industrial firms (particularly automobile and construction).
+The plan included a broad range of actions at the national level and at EU level to help households and industrial firms (particularly automobile and construction).